 Along with bells, whistles, and ornaments, the holiday season also usually comes with new mugs in stores for everyone who wants to infuse festive cheer in a cup.
-If you have a holiday mug that you’re not getting much use out of, or one with minor cracks, upcycle it as a planter.
-You can drill a hole directly into your mug, but using it as a cover pot is definitely easier — a large one can easily accommodate a two or three inch nursery planter.
+If you have a holiday mug that you’re not getting much use out of or one with minor cracks, upcycle it as a planter.
+You can drill a hole directly into your mug, but using it as a cover pot is definitely easier — a large one can easily accommodate a 2 or 3-inch nursery planter.
 If you use it as a cover pot, you can even switch your plant between different mugs for different holidays or occasions!

-It really doesn’t get any easier than wrapping a ribbon around your houseplant pots or branches to infuse them with holiday spirit.
+It really doesn’t get any easier than wrapping ribbons around your planters or branches for easy houseplant holiday decorations.
 For your ribbon, choose colors such as red, green, silver, and gold to give your plant Christmas vibes.
 Of course, holiday-specific and tartan patterns also work beautifully.
-For an even more low-maintenance project, stick a shiny adhesive bow onto your planter — you’ll likely have these around for wrapping presents anyway!
+For an even more low-maintenance project, stick a shiny adhesive bow onto your planter — you’ll likely have these around for wrapping presents, anyway!
 Another fun tip: Cover your planter in actual wrapping paper, then place an adhesive bow onto it.

-If you have a plant sitting in a pot that’s at least twelve inches, you can definitely place a Christmas skirt beneath it to get that holiday vibe.
+If you have a plant sitting in a pot that’s at least 12 inches, you can definitely place a Christmas skirt beneath it to get that holiday vibe.
 Velvety, embroidered skirts are easy to source during the holidays in any home goods store or online.
 If you want to create one that’s more custom to the planter that you have, you can also get crafty.
 Pick out a fabric to your liking (burgundy and white make for classic Christmas skirts), cut and seam along the outside, then iron on holiday-themed embroidered patches.
 While these are classically associated with Christmas trees, you can also choose fabrics patterned or themed around different holidays, seasons, or aesthetics.

 Why not furnish your Christmas tree with even more plants?
 Grab sets of plastic or glass terrarium ornaments online or from a local craft store come the holidays.
 You can stick in an air plant to keep things simple.
 Alternatively, you can go all out with a soil base and mini plant cuttings.
 If space allows, add mini ornaments, gnomes, and other holiday-themed tchotchkes as well.